AbdulSarwary/AbdulSarwary/README.md

 #### **I'm looking for** ..

 New opportunities!
 I love learning and taking on a breadth of responsibilities and technical challenges.
-I'm also passionate about design and solving problems that benefit real people and communities.
+I'm also passionate about software and solving problems that benefit real people and communities.
 If you are looking for a highly motivated, technically skilled software or web developer, don't hesitate to reach out!

 - 📫 Reach me: via [LinkedIn](https://www.linkedin.com/in/asarwary24/) or email: Abdul.m.sarwary@gmail.com